kps3/kps3-boilerplate/README.md

 ```
 $ git clone https://github.com/kps3/kps3-boilerplate.git
 $ cd kps3-boilerplate
-$ yarn
+$ npm install
 ```

 ## Usage

 The following commands are available:

-- `yarn build` to build the project
+- `npm run build` to build the project
-- `yarn start` to watch files for changes and automatically rebuild the project
+- `npm start` to watch files for changes and automatically rebuild the project